-Understanding spectral-based algorithms in practice Besides analyzing spectral algorithms in theory, the other purpose, which is the primary purpose of this paper, is to explain the usefulness of such algorithms in practice.
-Indeed, as we mentioned before, many spectral-based algorithms, as observed in practice, can filter the noise and address the curse of dimensionality [ARS+04, SEK04, ZLWZ09, KAH19].
+61 Understand spectral-based algorithms in practice.
+Besides analyzing spectral algorithms in 62 theory, the other purpose (the primary purpose of this paper) is to explain the usefulness of such 63 algorithms in practice.
+Indeed, as we mentioned before, many spectral-based algorithms, as observed 64 in practice, can filter the noise and address the curse of dimensionality [ARS+04, SEK04, ZLWZ09, 65 KAH19].
 Some representative algorithms are PCA and SVD.
-Furthermore, it has been observed that spectral algorithms used in practice, such as PCA or SVD, are usually very simple: they just project data points into some lower-dimension subspace, and no extra steps are conducted.
+Furthermore, it has been observed that 66 spectral algorithms used in practice, such as PCA or SVD, are usually very simple: they just project 67 data points into some lower-dimension subspace, and no extra steps are conducted.

-In stark contrast, most of the aforementioned theoretical algorithms have pre-processing or post-processing steps.
-For example, the idea in [LR15] is that one first applies SVD, and then runs a variant of K-means to clean up the clustering; the main algorithm in [Vu18] partitions the graph into several parts and uses these parts in different ways.
-As noted in [Vu18], these extra steps are only for the purpose of theoretical analysis: From the perspective of algorithm design, these extra steps appear redundant.
-Later on, [AFWZ20] coined the phrase vanilla spectral algorithms to describe spectral algorithms that do not include any additional steps.
-Both [Vu18] and [AFWZ20] conjectured that vanilla spectral algorithms are themselves good clustering algorithms.
-In practice, this is a widely-used heuristic; however, in theory, the analysis of vanilla spectral algorithms is not satisfactory due to the lack of techniques for analysis.
-We refer to [MZ22b] for a detailed discussion on barriers of the current analysis.
+In stark contrast, most of the aforementioned theoretical algorithms have pre-processing or post-68 processing steps.
+For example, the idea in [LR15] is that one first applies SVD, and then runs a 69 variant of K-means to clean up the clustering; the main algorithm in [Vu18] partitions the graph 70 into several parts and uses these parts in different ways.
+As noted in [Vu18], these extra steps are 71 only for the purpose of theoretical analysis.
+The author believed, from the perspective of algorithm 72 design, these extra steps appear redundant.
+Later on, [AFWZ20] coined the phrase vanilla spectral 73 algorithms to describe spectral algorithms that do not include any additional steps.
+Both [Vu18] and 74 [AFWZ20] conjectured that vanilla spectral algorithms are themselves good clustering algorithms.
+In 75 practice, this is a widely-used heuristic; however, in theory, the analysis of vanilla spectral algorithms 76 is not satisfactory due to the lack of techniques for analysis.
+We refer to [MZ22b] for a detailed 77 discussion on barriers of the current analysis.
+78